 6.10 With ESCC and their partners working collaboratively, this will enable a greater range of funding sources to be secured for cycling and walking infrastructure and initiatives.

+National Funding

 6.11 This will include direct applications for funding from the government and larger or smaller scale national or local funding organisations.
 Examples of potential funding sources include the DfT’s Active Travel Fund; the Ministry of Housing, Communities & Local Government - High Streets Fund; Highways England’s Designated Funds; the Energy Savings Trust, and British Cycling.

+6.12 To support the delivery of its ‘Gear Change’ strategy, with LCWIP’s being a key element of this, the Government has allocated £2bn of ‘Active Travel Funding’ (both revenue and capital) over the next four years.

+6.13 Revenue funding from the Active Travel Fund, to support the development of LCWIP’s and to deliver cycling and walking initiatives in 2021/22, has been allocated to all local authorities.
+Following the submission of an application earlier this year, ESCC has secured £219,774 of revenue funding to deliver a programme of cycling and walking initiatives and LCWIP development in 2021/22.
+This includes active steps with workplaces and communities, cycle/electric cycle hire, ‘walk once a week’ programme’ with schools and further development to the ESCC Cycle Hubs at Eastbourne & Peacehaven.

+6.14 A key element of an LCWIP is the prioritised programme of infrastructure improvements (outlined in 6.9) for future investment.
+The DfT advise that this should inform cycling and walking capital funding applications to the Active Travel Fund.
+ESCC has been invited to bid for capital funding in 2021/22 for spend by end March 2023.
+For East Sussex an application was submitted to Government in August 2021 to use these monies to support the delivery of Phase 1 of the Hailsham – Polegate – Eastbourne Movement & Access Corridor Scheme and Eastbourne Town Centre Movement & Access Package Phase 2a, both of which are prioritised schemes within the Eastbourne & South Wealden area of the LCWIP, with a bid request for £1.8m.
+The outcome of the application is expected in autumn 2021.
+It is expected that further applications to Government will need to be developed and submitted to Government to unlock the further three years of revenue and capital Active Travel Fund monies.

+Local Plans - Community Infrastructure Levy & Section 106 Funding

-6.13 Funding will also be sought through the planning process for new development by securing development contributions.
+6.15 Funding will also be sought through the planning process for new development by securing development contributions.
 To enable this to happen, the networks will need to be included as part of the district and borough Local Plans and potential schemes included in the accompanying Infrastructure Development Plans, which list the infrastructure required to support future development.
 This will enable ESCC to specifically request potential schemes included in the LCWIP, as appropriate, when providing responses to planning applications from the district and boroughs.
 This will be alongside any potential opportunities for communities to allocate Community Infrastructure Levy (CIL) funding they receive, to support the delivery of cycling and walking infrastructure, identified within their Neighbourhood Plans.